Your private LSAT tutor, on demand 24/7.

 Is Solomon just another AI chatbot? expand

-No. Solomon is built on more than a decade of LSATMax instruction — the lessons, explanations, and student questions we've used to teach this exam for years.
+No. Solomon is built on more than a decade of LSATMax tutoring — the lessons, explanations, and student questions we've used to teach this exam for years.
 General-purpose AI can talk about the LSAT.
 Solomon is trained to teach it.

 Why not just use ChatGPT, Claude, or Gemini for free? expand